Crown Zellerbach: History

 In late 1984, Crown Zellerbach became the focus of a hostile takeover by British financier Sir James Goldsmith, who gained control of the company in July 1985 and became its chairman.
 The last chief executive of the company was William T. Creson (1929–1998), who relinquished the chairmanship to Goldsmith.
 Creson had succeeded C. Raymond Dahl as CEO and chairman in October 1981.

 It was widely speculated that Goldsmith wanted to buy the company for its undervalued land holdings.
 Goldsmith spun off three business areas into companies that he would control: the timberlands and wood products (Cavenham Forest Industries), the brown paper container business (Gaylord Container Ltd.) and computer supply company Eczel Corporation.
 In December 1985, Goldsmith agreed to sell the remainder of Crown Zellerbach with majority of the pulp and paper business to the James River Corporation.

+Goldsmith sold Cavenham Forest Industries to Hanson in 1990 in exchange for a stake in Newmont Mining.
+Willamette Industries acquired Cavenham from Hanson in 1996.

-Gaylord Container was sold in October 1986 and became Gaylord Container Corporation; it was purchased in 2002 by Temple-Inland, which was acquired by International Paper a decade later.
+Gaylord Container Limited was sold in October 1986 and became Gaylord Container Corporation; it was purchased in 2002 by Temple-Inland, which was acquired by International Paper a decade later.